Cosmic-ray electrons and the magnetic field of the North Polar Spur: Model and result

-The gamma-ray of the NPS is dominated by ICS on the starlight (Figure \ref{fig2}).
-This is different from the Fermi bubbles, of which most of the IC signals below $\sim 100$ GeV come from the CMB in leptonic model \citep{ackermann2014}.
-The reason is that, the energy of CRe should exceed 300 GeV to generate GeV photons by scattering the CMB photons, and the amount of such electrons is quite rare in the NPS due to the SED steepening above the cooling break energy $\Ebr$.
-Since the starlight dilutes with the height from the Galactic disk, this is in agreement with dimming of the gamma-ray NPS with latitude (e.g., \citealt{ackermann2014}).
+The gamma-rays of the NPS are dominated by ICS on the starlight (SL; Figure \ref{fig2}).
+This is different from the Fermi bubbles, where most of the ICS signals below $\sim 100$ GeV come from the cosmic microwave background (CMB) in the leptonic model \citep{ackermann2014} because the energy of CRes needs to exceed 300 GeV to generate GeV photons by scattering the CMB photons, and the these electrons are quite rare in the NPS because the SED steepens above the cooling break energy $\Ebr$.
+Since the starlight dilutes with the height from the Galactic disk, this agrees with dimming of the gamma-ray NPS with latitude (e.g., \citealt{ackermann2014}).